Pranavjain23/HolaEat/README.md

 # HolaEat
 HolaEat - Food Delivery Application

 Whether you’re looking for biryani to feed your desi cravings, soul comforting pizzas and burgers, or even a salad with a cup of chai or coffee, Zomato is the only app you need for the quickest doorstep delivery of your favourites.
-Discover the best around you in no time – only on the HolaEat app.
+Discover the best around you in no time – only on the HolaEat app!!

 Order food online
 With online food delivery across 500+ cities, you can get your favourites delivered at your doorstep within minutes.